vippsas/vipps-solutions/invoice-through-epayments/_create_payment_example.md

 * `expiresAt` - The expiration date for the payment.
 This is what separates the long living payment request from a regular payment.
 * `userFlow`  - Must be `"PUSH_MESSAGE"` or `"QR"`.
 * `paymentDescription` - Short description with relevant information about the payment request.
-* `receiptInfo` (might be renamed)- Order Lines for the payment.
+* `receipt` - Order Lines for the payment.
 The orderlines are the same as referenced in the [Order Management](https://developer.vippsmobilepay.com/docs/APIs/order-management-api) API.
 This **must** be present.
 * `customer.phoneNumber` - The customer's phone number.
 This is optional, and will be used if the users phone number is known in advance.
 * `scope` - This can be used to request the user to share their telephone number.